bfmatei/eslint-config/README.md

 # ESLint Configuration
+This package aims at creating universal configurations for ESLint that restricts the coding standards as much as possible.
+It is inspired but various rules packages but compiles everything into only one, dependency-free package.

 ## Versions

-- `eslint` - 6.8.0
-- `eslint-config-prettier` - 6.10.1
-- `prettier` - 2.0.2
 - `@typescript-eslint/eslint-plugin` - 2.26.0
 - `@typescript-eslint/eslint-plugin-tslint` - 2.26.0
 - `@typescript-eslint/parser` - 2.26.0
 - `codelyzer` - 5.2.2
+- `eslint` - 6.8.0
+- `prettier` - 2.0.2
 - `tslint` - 6.1.0

-## How to Update

-- Check changelog of each project
-- Check `eslint-config-prettier`
-  - `index.js` - General rules
-  - `@typescript-eslint.js` - TypeScript rules
-- Check `@typescript-eslint/eslint-plugin`
-  - `typescript-eslint/packages/eslint-plugin/src/configs/`
-    - `all.json` - General rules
-    - `eslint-recommended.ts` - Rules checked by TypeScript
-    - `recommended.json` - Recommended rules

 ## Rules Details
 ### Possible Errors
 - `getter-return` - disabled - TypeScript
 - `no-dupe-args` - disabled - TypeScript
 - `no-dupe-keys` - disabled - TypeScript